apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |Artificial Intelligence and Machine Learning Pipelines| 90|29.22%|
 |Automating DevOps operations                          | 64|20.78%|

-According to the survey most of Airflow users are the “data” people.
+According to the survey, most of the Airflow users are the “data” people.
 Moreover, 28.57% uses Airflow to both ETL and ML pipelines meaning that those two fields are somehow connected.
-Only 5 people use Airflow for DevOps operations only, this suggests that if Airflow is used by someone then he or she will also try it for DevOps tasks.
+Only five respondents use Airflow for DevOps operations only, That means that other 59 people who use Airflow for DevOps stuff use it also for ETL / ML  purposes.

 **How many active DAGs do you have in your largest Airflow instance?**